freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 ### WordPress as a Blogging Platform

 Blogging is a foundational feature of WordPress.
-One of the primary things it allows you to do is create individual "posts", and designate the main blog page that displays them in chronological order.
+One of the primary things it allows you to do is create individual "posts", and designate a main blog page that displays them in chronological order.

 It supports many useful publishing features out of the box, like the ability to add images, save drafts, enable comments, and organize your posts with tags and categories.
 And it includes an admin dashboard for managing posts, media, site menus, settings, and more.